 - Approve structural decisions such as new leadership positions, eliminating or creating programs, etc.

-- Murray Gibson, Dean of the College of Engineering
+- Vacant, Dean of the College of Engineering

 - Sam Huckaba, Dean of the College of Arts and Sciences